Adam Hughes: Materials

 Hughes sometimes uses colored markers to embellish parts of a convention sketch, as when he uses red for female characters' lips, or a silver pen to render scenes set in outer space.
 When rendering an entire sketch in grey tones or full color, Hughes, who once used Prismacolor or Design 2 markers, explained at the 2010 San Diego Comic-Con that for the past four years, he had been using Copic markers, a set of which a fan gave him as a gift, because Copic markers are refillable, and because he found that they produce longer-lasting colors, and can be used several times longer than other brands, as he was still using the same package of nibs as of August 2010 that came with the first set of Copics he was given four years previously.
 When using Copics, he takes care to erase his pencils, and to not work dark-to-light, because of the mottled effects that result from doing so.
 He has conducted demonstrations of Copic markers at conventions on a number of occasions.

 Personal life

 Hughes and his wife, Allison Sohn, who designs his published sketchbooks and administrates his website, live in Atlanta.

+On April 15, 2026, Sohn revealed on Hughes' website and official Facebook page that Hughes had Stage 3C colorectal cancer, which occurs when a tumor has grown deep into surrounding tissue, and possible spread to other parts of the body.
+Sohn stated that during a recent, successful biopsy, a large mass had been removed from Hughes' gastrointestinal tract, and that he would begin chemotherapy treatment.
+For this reason, Sohn explained, Hughes was canceling his upcoming appearance in New York, and all other appearances for the foreseeable future.